Unity-Technologies/asset-auditing-tools/README.md

 - Track movement and changes to profiles to reimport any Assets where necessary.
 - Look into custom Importer for the ScriptableObject for IDF.
 So it can Apply -> Then allowing reimport any required Assets on Apply.
 - Order task into Pre and Post import sections
-- Allow ordering task for which task runs when
 - rework UX of the profile inspector gui